MorrisMA/M65C02A/README.md

     memory exchange instruction.
 The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.

+    (20)    M65C02A core supports position-independent code.
+It provides an unconditional PC-relative jump instruction (JRL rel16) using the IND BRA rel16 instruction sequence.
+It provides a PC-relative subroutine call instruction using the IND PHR rel16 instruction sequence.
+Further, all conditional branch instructions can be converted into standard and multi-flag conditional jump instructions by the application of the IND or ISZ prefix instructions, respectively.

     (20)    M65C02A core provides support for implementing application-specific coprocessors.
 Direct support for application-specific coprocessors allows an implementation based on the M65C02A core to be easily extended in a domain- specific manner.

 To demonstrate the use of the M65C02A core, an example of its use to implement a microcomputer is provided as part of the release.
 The example microcomputer constructed using the M65C02A core provides the following features: